Dan0sz/host-webfonts-locally/readme.txt

   * Improved Welcome and Documentation tab.
   * Clarified option descriptions.
 * Using Web Font Loader option is now deprecated and will be removed in a future release.
+* Removed 'Remove Version Parameter' option, since the new detection method uses the initial scripts version, if set.

 = 3.8.3 | September 15th, 2020 =
 * Performance improvements for Class autoloader.